project-koku/koku/docs/sources/resource_visibility.md

 with their organization/account; role based access control can be utilized to filter the data set to only that specific account.
 This can be accomplished by creating a group that encompasses the users for that organization.
-A role can be defined that allows \"read\" permission on the specified Amazon account.
+A role can be defined that allows "read" permission on the specified Amazon account.
 Lastly a policy can be created that associates the group and role.
 Now any user in that group will have visibility limited to just that Amazon account.